 Have you got too much stuff?
-Do you want to free up some much-needed space and create a sense of calm, but have trouble getting started?
+Want to free up some much-needed space and create a sense of calm, but have trouble getting started?

 You’re not alone.
 The thought of sorting through all your junk can be pretty overwhelming.
 It’s hard to decide where to begin and it’s easy to put it off.